Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/kafkaconnect_01_capabilities/guide.fr-ca.md

 If you need training or technical assistance to implement our solutions, contact your sales representative or click on [this link](/links/professional-services) to get a quote and ask our Professional Services experts for a custom analysis of your project.

 Are you on Discord?
-Connect to our channel at <https://discord.gg/ovhcloud> and interact directly with the team that builds our databases service!
+Connect to our channel at <https://discord.gg/ovhcloud> and interact directly with the team that builds our analytics service!